House passes CROWN Act, banning discrimination against Black hairstyles

 During debate on the House floor Friday, Rep. Jim Jordan (R-Ohio) accused Democrats of distracting from issues that “the American people care about” by bringing it to the floor.

 “How about a world where gas prices aren’t five dollars a gallon? … How about a world where inflation isn’t at a 40-year high?”
-Rep. Jim Jordan (R-Ohio) said Friday.
+Jordan said Friday.
 “How about a world where we’re actually energy independent?
 Those are the issues we should be focused on.
 But Democrats today — Friday, March 18, 2022, with chaos all over the place — this is what they’re focused on.”

-Rep. Al Green (D-Texas) countered by saying that “when you say the American people don’t want it, you cannot exclude Black people.”
+Rep. Al Green (D-Tex.) countered by saying that “when you say the American people don’t want it, you cannot exclude Black people.”

 “Black people would have this be on the floor,” Green said.
-“This is a kitchen table issue and Black households.
+“This is a kitchen table issue in Black households.
 Because when Johnny comes home and he’s been fired because of his hair, that’s a kitchen table issue.
 That’s unemployment … So we have a duty and obligation to do what we are doing.”

-Rep. Sheila Jackson Lee (D-Texas), responding to Jordan, said the House can “walk and chew gum” at the same time.
-Black women, Jackson Lee said, are more likely to receive formal grooming policies, and most Black men “believed that they had to change are here to be in the workplace.”
+Rep. Sheila Jackson Lee (D-Tex.), responding to Jordan, said the House can “walk and chew gum” at the same time.
+Black women, Jackson Lee said, are more likely to receive formal grooming policies, and most Black men “believed that they had to change their hair to be in the workplace.”

 “Just imagine the beauty of these hairstyles, Mr. Jordan, the beauty of these hairstyles,” Jackson Lee said.
 “This is what we’re talking about.
 People who are severely discriminated against, young boys, young girls … Mr. Jordan, we have engaged in a lot, but I will not stand down on the CROWN Act.
 We must pass the Crown Act to give dignity and reaffirm the rights of all people wear the hair as they desire.”

-Rep. Steve Cohen (D-Tenn.) said that, while he does not know what it is like to be discriminated as a Black person in the U.S., he said he’s been told “nasty things” for being bald.
+Rep. Steve Cohen (D-Tenn.) said that, while he does not know what it is like to be discriminated as a Black person in the United States, he said he’s been told “nasty things” for being bald.

 “I’m just as good a human being and just as smart and just as effective and just as caring with or without hair,” Cohen said.
-“And the fact is, it’s discrimination and it’s ignorance.
+“And the fact is, it’s discrimination, and it’s ignorance.
 And African Americans have been discriminated against in many ways because of their hairstyle.
-It’s a natural thing for African Americans and they should not be penalized in the workplace, in sports, in school or in any other ways.”
+It’s a natural thing for African Americans, and they should not be penalized in the workplace, in sports, in school or in any other ways.”

-An effort to fast-track Watson’s federal legislation last month failed to secure the two-thirds majority necessary for passage, with only 15 Republicans joining all Democrats in supporting the measure.
+An effort to fast-track Watson Coleman’s federal legislation last month failed to secure the two-thirds majority necessary for passage, with only 15 Republicans joining all Democrats in supporting the measure.
+Rep. Tom Cole (R-Okla.) flipped his vote from “yes” in February to “no” on Friday.
+Rep. Liz Cheney (R-Wyo.) did not vote in February but voted “yes” on Friday.
+And Rep. Don Young (R-Alaska) voted “yes” in February but did not vote Friday.

 During last month’s debate, Rep. Lauren Boebert (R-Colo.) ridiculed the legislation, calling it “the bad hair bill” — a remark that proponents of the bill said demonstrates that such a bill is in fact necessary.
 Other Republicans argued that the bill would be duplicative because federal legislation already prohibits race-based discrimination.

-Watson Coleman countered that the House “can chew gum and walk at the same time.”
-Nadler noted that race-based discrimination is prohibited, but that some courts have erroneously rejected this interpretation.
+Nadler noted Friday that race-based discrimination is prohibited, but he said that some courts have erroneously rejected this interpretation.